 User accounts will only be provided for:

-The University may also provide access to a limited range of services to its alumni, prospective students and job applicants.
+The University may also provide access to a limited range of services to its alumni, prospective students, job applicants and members of partner institutions who are granted authorized federated access to University resources, using their home institution credentials.

 The management of user accounts and privileges on the University’s information systems is restricted to suitably trained and authorised members of staff.